cees3/vistawound/pages/help.md

       <p class="help-paragraph">
         At Vista Wound Specialists, we deliver expert mobile wound care directly to patients throughout
-        Tulsa and across Northeast Oklahoma.Our experienced
-        providers are equipped to treat a wide range of complex and non-healing wounds right in the comfort of your home or care facility, reducing the need for stressful travel and hospital visits.
+        Tulsa and across Northeast Oklahoma.
+Our experienced providers are equipped to treat a wide range of complex and non-healing wounds right in the comfort of your home or care facility, reducing the need for stressful travel and hospital visits.